 Students practice Spanish in a communicative context through reading and writing about Spanish and Spanish-American customs and traditions.
 Cultural awareness is achieved through reading material, class discussions and audio-visual material.
 This is a continuation of SPAN 202.
-Prerequisite: SPAN 202 or instructor approval.

 WLD WELDING